wmeints/effective-llm-applications/manuscript/07-retrieval-augmented-generation.md

 The rest of the `Program.cs` file remains the same.

-You can now run the application and ask a question from the browser by navigating to `http://localhost:<port>/answer?question=What+is+the+RAG+pattern`.
+You can now run the application and ask a question from the browser by navigating to `http://localhost:<port>/answer?question=What+is+RAG`.
 Ensure the port matches the one shown in the terminal when you start the application.

-The application should return a response to the question you asked based on the Content of the book.
+The application should return a response to the question you asked based on the content of the book.

 As this is one of the bigger samples in this book, check out the [complete source code][SAMPLE_SOURCE_1] on GitHub.
 It contains all the instructions required to configure and run the project on your machine.
 I've included an extra [Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/) script to help you configure Azure OpenAI for the project.